cchitsiang/awesome-stars/topics.md

 - [awslabs/amazon-ecs-nodejs-microservices](https://github.com/awslabs/amazon-ecs-nodejs-microservices) - Reference architecture that shows how to take a Node.js application, containerize it, and deploy it as microservices on Amazon Elastic Container Service.
 - [Madmous/madClones](https://github.com/Madmous/madClones) - A collection of frameworks that I love with a strong focus on clean code, testing, software architecture/design and devops.
 - [typicode/lowdb](https://github.com/typicode/lowdb) - Simple to use local JSON database.
 Use native JavaScript API to query.
 Written in TypeScript. (supports Node, Electron and the browser)
-- [nestjs/nest](https://github.com/nestjs/nest) - A progressive Node.js framework for building efficient, scalable, and enterprise-grade server-side applications on top of TypeScript & JavaScript (ES6, ES7, ES8) 🚀
+- [nestjs/nest](https://github.com/nestjs/nest) - A progressive Node.js framework for building efficient, scalable, and enterprise-grade server-side applications with TypeScript/JavaScript 🚀
 - [zalando/tailor](https://github.com/zalando/tailor) - A streaming layout service for front-end microservices
 - [laurent22/joplin](https://github.com/laurent22/joplin) - Joplin - an open source note taking and to-do application with synchronisation capabilities for Windows, macOS, Linux, Android and iOS.
 - [vitalets/await-timeout](https://github.com/vitalets/await-timeout) - A Promise-based API for setTimeout / clearTimeout